pnugues/edap01/assignments/perceptron.md

 ## Objectives

-The objectives of this third assignment are to:
+The objectives of this second assignment are to:

-1. Write a linear regression program using gradient descent
+1. Write a linear regression program using gradient descent;
-2. Write linear classifiers using the perceptron algorithm and logistic regression.
+2. Write linear classifiers using the perceptron algorithm and logistic regression;
-3. Experiment variations of the algorithms.
+3. Experiment variations of the algorithms;
-4. Evaluate your classifier.
+4. Evaluate your classifiers;
-5. Read a scientific article on optimization techniques and comment it.
+5. Read a scientific article on optimization techniques and comment it;
-5. Present your code, results, and comments in a short dissertation.
+5. Present your code, results, and comments in a short report.

 ## Overview

 The gradient descent is a basic technique to estimate linear discriminant functions.
 You will first use the gradient descent method to implement linear regression.
 You will then program the perceptron algorithm.
-Finally, you will improve the threshold function with the logistic curve.
+Finally, you will improve the threshold function with the logistic curve (logistic regression).
 You will try various configurations and study their influence on the learning speed and accuracy.

 As programming language, you will use Python (strongly preferred) or, possibly, Java.

 ## Linear Regression

 Implement the gradient descent method as explained in pages 719--720 in Russell-Norvig and in the slides to compute regression lines.
-You will implement stochastic and batch versions of the algorithm.
+You will implement the stochastic and batch versions of the algorithm.

 You will test your program on two data sets corresponding to letter counts in the 15 chapters of the French and English versions of _Salammbô_, where the first column is the total count of characters and the second one, the count of A's: [[French](https://github.com/pnugues/ilppp/blob/master/programs/ch04/salammbo/salammbo_a_fr.tsv)] [[English](https://github.com/pnugues/ilppp/blob/master/programs/ch04/salammbo/salammbo_a_en.tsv)]